AravinZz69/AeetherAi/PROJECT_DOCUMENTATION.md

 ## Project Overview

-**AetherAi** is an advanced traffic analysis dashboard that transforms raw traffic data into crystal-clear, actionable business intelligence.
-It serves as the single source of truth for consortium members, delivering real-time insights and predictive analytics to optimize urban mobility.
+**AetherAi** is an advanced traffic analysis dashboard that serves as the single source of truth for consortium members, delivering real-time insights and predictive analytics to optimize urban mobility and drive informed decision-making.

 ### Key Capabilities
 - Real-time traffic monitoring and analysis